-If you do not have cumulative attendance of at least 85% at any evaluation point in your program, you will be placed on Attendance Probation for the next evaluation period or until the end of your program, whichever comes first.
+If you do not have cumulative attendance of at least 90% at any evaluation point in your program, you will be placed on Attendance Probation for the next evaluation period or until the end of your program, whichever comes first.

-A student on Attendance Probation must meet the 85% cumulative attendance requirement by the end of his/her probation period.
-Failure to do so will require a conference with the Campus Director/School Administrator and may result in termination from the school.
-Students not meeting the 85% cumulative attendance requirement by their graduation date will not be allowed to graduate.
+A student on Attendance Probation must meet the 90% cumulative attendance requirement by the end of his/her probation period.
+Failure to do so requires a conference with the Campus Director/School Administrator and may result in termination from the school.